kubernetes/website/docs/home/contribute/localization.md

 ## Next steps

-Once a localization project meets requirements for workflow and minimum output, SIG docs will:
+Once a l10n meets requirements for workflow and minimum output, SIG docs will:
 - Work with the localization team to implement a language selector on the website
 - Publicize availability through [Cloud Native Computing Foundation](https://www.cncf.io/) (CNCF) channels.